 Just inside of the entrance is a small closet with a bit of storage space on the bottom and 4 handy hooks up high that’s a perfect place for hanging my purse, a day pack, and our dog leashes.
-The lower cabinet door covers the standard RV control panel that includes slide and awning controls, gas/electric switches for the water heaters, water pump controls, indicator lights for the holding tanks, and some exterior lighting.
+The lower cabinet door was to cover the standard RV control panel and so, we hired an electrician perth and had him run wires underneath the cabinet.
+The cabinet now includes slide and awning controls, gas/electric switches for the water heaters, water pump controls, indicator lights for the holding tanks, and some exterior lighting.
 The cabinet has an automatic light that turns on when the door is opened.

 Ooh, something very cool regarding exterior lighting – the awning has built-in LED lights running along its length – no more hanging up lights on the awning when you get to the campsite!